sp

 Our approach

-In order to achieve our ambitious goal we believe that there are certain prerequisites in order to make this possible.
+In order to achieve our ambitious goals we believe that there are certain prerequisites in order to make this possible.

 We value open communication more than negotiated contracts.
 The end goal of a successful partnership is that both partners are pleased with the result.
-We want to build the software you need.
-Enabling you to continuously reap the benefits from a well designed solution both now and in the future.
-Therefore open and honest communication is necessary.
-How else can we built your great software together?
+We want to build the software you need and enable you to continuously reap the benefits from a well-designed solution.
+Since software is a learning process, developing it iteratively is paramount in order to get the best result from our learnings.
+An open and honest communication, where there is trust in having a mutual goal is paramount for this.

 Ownership of the development process

 When you hire Triple D, you hire people who have spent a lot of their time in getting proficient in their job.
 A job that is so much more than writing code.
-So let us own the whole development process.
+So let us own the development process.
 That way we can really deliver.
+Waterfall is not the way.

 Programs must be written for people to read, and only incidentally for machines to execute.